 § 300-9.22.
-Shipping containers.
+Intermodal Shipping containers.

-- A. Residential zoning districts. - 1) Shipping containers are not permitted in a residential zoning district.
+- A. Residential zoning districts.

+- Storage use.
+Shipping containers are not permitted in a residential zoning district.
 A property owner may apply for a shipping container permit from the Code Enforcement Officer (CEO) to continue use of not more than one shipping container on a residential lot if he/she can demonstrate to the satisfaction of the CEO that such shipping container was on his/her lot and in active use as of January 1, 2004.
 The CEO shall not issue such permit unless the property owner has submitted a written application within six months of the effective date of this chapter.
 The application shall include information on the container's size, type and location on the property.
+No such container shall be located within a required setback or between the principal structure and the front lot line.

+- a) Temporary construction.

-No such container shall be located within a required setback or between the principal structure and the front lot line. - 2) A property owner may apply for a shipping container permit to temporarily locate a single shipping container on a lot in a residential zoning district for a period not to exceed six months.
-Use of such shipping container shall be limited to the temporary storage of residential goods, such as household furniture, appliances, bathroom fixtures, clothing and similar items, while the residence is being remodeled or is being repaired after damage due to fire, flood or similar event.
-A three-month extension of a shipping container permit may be granted at the discretion of the CEO.
+- A property owner may apply for a permit to temporarily locate a single intermodal shipping container on a lot in a residential zoning district for a period not to exceed six (6) months.
+Use of such intermodal shipping container shall be limited to the temporary storage of residential goods, such as household furniture, appliances, bathroom fixtures, clothing, and similar items, while the residence is being built, remodeled, or being repaired after damage due to fire, flood, or similar event.
+A one (1) time threemonth extension of said permit may be granted at the discretion of the Code Enforcement Officer.

+- b) Permanent construction.